cameronenfuego/cameronenfuego.github.io/_posts/2018-09-03-Deconstruction--Integration.md

 ---
 title: 'Deconstruction: Integration'
-description: >-
-  I’ll admit, it’s so much easier to live life based on the principle of either-or.
+description: 'I’ll admit, it’s so much easier to live life based on the principle of either-or.
 Something is one or the other, black or white.
-There are…
+There are…'
 date: '2018-09-03T19:31:33.431Z'
 categories: []
 keywords: []